Separate Bank Accounts Won’t Always Protect Your Money in Divorce

 I help my clients identify the assets that are most important to them, such as the marital home or their retirement account.
 Then I put together a strategy to try to win that settlement through mediation or in court.
 That may mean giving up other assets in order to win what’s most important to you, and it may even mean selling some assets to “buy out” your spouse.
 I fight to help every client get the best settlement or judgment they can.

 Not only can putting money into a separate account prove fruitless, but it can have significant consequences in your divorce.
 If you are putting money into an individual account without your spouse’s knowledge, and your spouse eventually finds out about it, it can jeopardize your divorce settlement.
 And if your case is tried, your attempts to hid your money can cause the judge to believe you do not have any credibility, which can cause the judge to not believe your testimony about other issues, which can significantly affect the judgment that is awarded in the divorce case.

 If you are worried your spouse is the one who has put money away in a secret account, I can help you try to find it.
 If financially feasible, I work with a private investigator and other necessary experts to try to find money and assets that your spouse may be hiding to ensure that you get a fair divorce settlement or judgment.

 Don’t separate assets – work with a dedicated TN divorce lawyer to try to get the resolution you want

 Don’t lure yourself into a sense of false confidence by putting your money into a separate account, and don’t put yourself at risk of legal troubles.
-Contact me, Judy A. Oxford, an experienced Franklin divorce attorney, to help you get the divorce settlement or judgment you believe you deserve.
+Contact me, Judy A. Oxford, an experienced Brentwood divorce attorney, to help you get the divorce settlement or judgment you believe you deserve.
 Call my office at (615) 791-8511 to schedule a free consultation, or use the secure form on my website.